 - Questionnaires and surveys

+- Focus groups

-- SLT surgeries
+- Meetings

 - Training sessions

 - Newsletters and letters

-The majority of the RSE and health education curriculum will be delivered through Personal Social and Health Education (PSHE), Science, and Religious Studies.
-However, several themes will also be explored in subjects such as English, Drama and Computer Studies.
-Some content will also be delivered by the trained RSE team.
+The majority of the RSE and health education curriculum will be delivered through Personal Social and Health Education (PSHE), with elements taught via the science curriculum.

-The Assistant Head teacher for Behaviour and Inclusion will work closely with their colleagues in related curriculum areas to ensure the curriculum complements and does not duplicate the content covered in other curriculum subjects.
+The RSE and health education subject leader will work closely with their colleagues in related curriculum areas to ensure the curriculum complements and does not duplicate the content covered in other curriculum subjects.